JuliaComputing/SQLStrings.jl/README.md

 [![Little Bobby Tables](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)](https://xkcd.com/327)

-Here's how to make this safe using SqlStrings.jl:
+Here's how to make this safe using SQLStrings.jl:

 ```julia
 query = sql`INSERT INTO Students VALUES ($name, $age, $class)`